THE CENTER FOR RETIREMENT INITIATIVES

 To be a trusted public policy center, providing technical assistance to states and being recognized for rigorous research that promotes innovation in retirement plan and program design.

-To strengthen the retirement security of American families by developing and promoting the bipartisan adoption of innovative state policies, legislation and administrative models, such as pooled and professionally managed funds, which will expand the availability and effectiveness of retirement solutions.
+To strengthen retirement security by developing and promoting the bipartisan adoption of innovative policies, legislation, and administrative models that expand the availability and effectiveness of retirement solutions.

 SUPPORTING STATE INNOVATION

 Every state has unique demographic, economic and retirement needs.
 The Center serves as a trusted public policy center, recognized for rigorous research, technical assistance, and effective advocacy, to develop and promote State retirement solutions.
 The Center performs a vital role assisting states by:

 - Connecting state policymakers, scholars and industry experts.

 - Analyzing legislative and regulatory developments and assisting with program design.

 - Sharing research, best practices and success stories with state policymakers.